elixirschool/elixirschool/en/lessons/libraries/distillery.md

     > _build/dev/rel/book_app/bin/book_app help
 ```

 To run your application type the following in your terminal ` _build/dev/rel/MYAPP/bin/MYAPP foreground`
 In your case replace MYAPP with your project name.
+Now we're running the release build of our application!

 ## Using distillery with Phoenix